Accounting in China

 2. To undergo an annual statutory audit (including filing reports at SAFE), which serves as a prerequisite for profit repatriation in China.

-Needless to say, failure to comply with these requirements and specific local accounting regulations will be penalized.
+Needless to say, failure to comply with these requirements and specific local China accounting standards will be penalized.

 The difference in accounting standards usually comes into play when HQ asks the Chinese subsidiary to produce and deliver financial reports.
 The process of translating CAS documents and adjusting them to the IFRS used at the parent company’s books is called Mapping.